Allison’s Stage 2C Colorectal Cancer Story

 I was just your average person living life to the fullest, working, having fun with my friends.
 I actually have Crohn’s disease, so I’m really in tune with my bowel habits.
 I have taken all sorts of medicine.

 I was in the best shape of my life.
-I was eating well, working out, five to seven times a week.
+I was eating well and working out 5 to 7 times a week.

-Over the course of a few months I started to notice subtle changes.
-Weight loss I thought had to do with my Zumba I was doing, but then there was severe fatigue, increased blood in my stool that I hadn’t really seen before.
+Over the course of a few months, I started to notice subtle changes.
+I thought the weight loss had to do with my Zumba I was doing, but then there was severe fatigue and increased blood in my stool that I hadn’t really seen before.

 The biggest symptom was the fact that I felt when I ate, it felt like something was getting stuck in me.
 I had never had a blockage in my life for any reason.
 I was having these symptoms that were unusual for me, so I scheduled an appointment with my GI doctor.
 I was lucky I had a GI doctor.